About SSB

 History

-The Office functions as:
+The Bureau functions as:

-• The national information point for WTO / TBT as well as ACP-EU.
+• The national information point for WTO/TBT

 Management